cgraamans/eurobot/README.md

 # Eurobot

-Eurobot is a discord.js bot which provides news, calendar and routing functions to the Forum Gotterfunken Discord server.
+Eurobot is a discord.js bot which provides news, calendar and routing functions to the [Forum Gotterfunken](https://discord.com/servers/forum-gotterfunken-257838262943481857) discord server.

 ## Commands